artykbai-birzhan/Data-analytics-Portfolio/Melbourne/melb_README.md

 <img width="691" height="470" alt="image" src="https://github.com/user-attachments/assets/f065527a-db42-4a61-898e-b83a28e8beab" />

+Investing in spacious properties in prime locations (closer to the center and south) remains the safest and most profitable strategy, according to historical data from over 13,500 records.

 Repository Structure

 melbourne_housing.ipynb — the main Jupyter Notebook containing the cleaning and analysis process.